Posted 03.22.2020 by Meghan Crawford

 ✅ Use with businesses that generate revenue from leads and long sales cycles

-It’s often hard to see the impact of your social media efforts in the short-term.
-Measuring annually can help you get a clearer idea of big picture metrics and plan effectively for the next year.
+It’s often hard to see the impact of your social media efforts in the short term.
+Measuring annually can help you understand extensive picture metrics and plan effectively for the following year.

 ✅ Use for comparing one social media channel with another channel